antalike/MemOS-Docs/content/en/memos_cloud/mem_operations/delete_memory.md

 ## 2. Key Parameters

-*   **User List (user\_ids)**: Used to specify the scope of users for the deletion operation, supporting multiple user identifiers.

 *   **Memory IDs (memory\_ids)**: Each memory stored in MemOS corresponds to a unique identifier.
 It supports passing a list of IDs for precise deletion of specified memories.

 ## 3. Working Principle

-*   **Specify Users**: First, specify the list of users whose memories need to be deleted to limit the scope of the deletion operation.

 *   **Delete Memory**: Delete the memory content matching the specified users based on the provided memory IDs.